Our needs vary by role, but if you can tick all the following boxes you’ve met the basic requirements for a career in the Army.

 For certain roles, you may need to a hold current licence to perform your duties, such as a trade, plant, machinery or manual driver's licence.

-Additionally, female candidates are permitted to have tattooed eyebrow forms (excluding eyeliner) providing they follow the natural arch line of eyebrows and are of a natural colour that matches the colour of the hair.
-Females may have lip tattooing to enhance the outline of the lips providing it does not look unnatural.
+Female candidates are permitted to have tattooed eyebrow forms (excluding eyeliner) providing they follow the natural arch line of eyebrows and are of a natural colour that matches the colour of the hair.
+Females may also have lip tattooing to enhance the outline of the lips providing it does not look unnatural.

 A typical application process includes two separate visits to a Defence Force Recruiting Centre.
 At the first session, you will identify from the hundreds of ADF jobs available which ones you wish to apply for and are eligible for through an aptitude test and a discussion with a Defence Recruiter.
 You will also have a basic medical history review.